|

 57. deviation

-a variation that deviates from the standard or norm
+a variation from the standard or norm

 58. diabetic